 As your landlord, we are required to provide you with a smoke alarm.
 As the tenant, you are responsible for making sure your smoke alarm is in good working order.
 Make sure you:

 Most, if not all fire and rescue services offer what is commonly known as a Safe and Well visit.
 Some may still refer to them as Home Fire Risk Assessments or Home Fire Safety Checks.
-Click here to contact your local fire and rescue service, and book your Safe and Well visit via one of the following links:
+You can contact your local fire and rescue service, and book your Safe and Well visit via one of the following links: